-Advisory fees can be some of the highest fees you’ll pay — depending on your investment.
 While financial advisors need to eat and pay rent just like anyone else, the rhetoric they use to express how much you’re being charged might be hard to decipher.
-Advisors often talk in “basis points,” which simply means “tiny fractions of a percent.”
-So for example, 1 percent comprises 100 basis points, and 50 basis points equal 0.5 percent.
+Advisors often talk in “basis points,” which simply means tiny fractions of a percentage point.
+For example, 1% comprises 100 basis points, and 50 basis points are equal to 0.5%.

-An advisory fee of 1 percent of assets is typical, but you need to understand what 1 percent will cost you.
+An advisory fee of 1% is typical, but you need to understand what 1% of your assets will cost you.
 Let’s say your portfolio is valued at $500,000.
-If you’re being charged a 1 percent advisory fee, you’ll have to pay $5,000 annually.
+If you’re being charged a 1% advisory fee, you’ll have to pay $5,000 annually.

-401k plans are offered at many mid- to-large-sized companies, but many of the people who contribute to them don’t realize that these retirement savings plans aren’t free.
+Many mid- to large-sized companies offer 401(k) plans, but many people who contribute to them don’t realize that these retirement savings plans aren’t free.
 Depending on the funds you select, you could be stuck with high expense ratios that will slowly chip away at your hard-earned retirement savings.
-And these expense ratios might not be explicitly expressed to you.
+And, these expense ratios might not be explicitly expressed to you.

-Your expense ratio might be somewhere between 0.5 percent and 2 percent, which doesn’t seem like much.
-But just as compound interest accumulates over time, so does a 2 percent expense ratio that’s working against you.
-So, when picking funds for your 401k, try to choose those with low expense ratios.
+Your expense ratio might be somewhere between 0.5% and 2%, which doesn’t seem like much.
+But, just as compound interest accumulates over time, so does a 2% expense ratio that’s working against you.
+So, when you’re picking funds for your 401(k), try to choose ones with low expense ratios.

 First Eagle had to pay $25 million to reimburse shareholders, plus interest and a penalty of $12.5 million, Reuters reported.